williamdlees/AmberUtils/docs/MMPBSATools.md

 	  distfile    distribution plot of energy totals (.png, .bmp, .pdf)

 	optional arguments:
-	  -c, --column  name of column to use (default TOTALS) -h, --help  show this help message and exit
+	  -c, --column  name of column to use (default TOTAL) -h, --help  show this help message and exit

 CalcBounds determines the format to use for the graphics file from the extension of the specified filename.